glitchlover/LinkedNotes/🎈 Reference Notes/🗨Annotation/Switching_Dc_uni-1608274404332.md

 type: text-highlight
 created: 2020-12-18T04:06:11.999Z
 color: yellow
-Switching at the physical layer in the traditional telephone network uses the circuit-switching approach.
+==Switching at the physical layer in the traditional telephone network uses the circuit-switching approach.==

 ---
 page: 16